d-morrison/IntroStatActivities/_book/03-A05-EDA-quantitative.md

    d.
 Fifty percent of movies in 2016 with a PG-13 content rating fall below what value?
 What is the name of this value?
 \vspace{0.4in}

-   e.
-What is the value for the third quartile (Q3) for the PG-13 rating?
-Interpret this value in context.
-\vspace{.8in}

 17. Which variable is the explanatory variable?
 Response variable?